CurtisFenner/smol-builder/docs/smol.md

 sort!) or in some cases impossible (for example, in the case of a `forall (n Int) Foo.foo(n)`).

-Thus, the compiler must check that all assertions *are guaranteed to halt*.
+Thus, a sound analysis must check that all assertions *are guaranteed to halt*.
 This can be checked easily for non-recursive functions, but recursive functions must be analyzed or annotated further.

-The current implementation does not attempt to check termination.
+The current implementation does **not** attempt to check termination, which leads to the above unsoundness.

-This is a future area of work for Smol.